abw/badger-utils/manual/objects.md

 # Objects

-Various utility functions for working with objects.
+Functions for working with objects.

 ## hash(source, options)